FadiKais1/Rocchio-Algorithm-Overview-and-summarization/README.md

 Rocchio Algorithm for Query Optimization

 This project implements the Rocchio Relevance Feedback Algorithm using a simulated document collection represented with tf-idf features.
-The goal is to demonstrate how a query can be improved based on similarity measurements and feedback from relevant and non-relevant documents.📌 Project Overview
+The goal is to demonstrate how a query can be improved based on similarity measurements and feedback from relevant and non-relevant documents.

+📌 Project Overview

 The Rocchio algorithm is a classical method in information retrieval used to refine search queries.
 It represents both documents and queries as numeric vectors (using tf-idf) and then adjusts the query so it shifts: